PennyLaneAI/pennylane/doc/development/adding_templates.rst

       or what architecture it implements.
 To be consistent with other quantum operations (which are classes), the function name (i.e., ``MyNewTemplate``) is written in camel case.

-   * A template is "registered" by using the :mod:`template <pennylane.template>` decorator ``@template``.
+   * *Register the template.* A template is "registered" by using the :mod:`template <pennylane.template>` decorator ``@template``.
 This allows us to record the queue of operations of a template, which is very useful for testing:

      .. code-block:: python